learningOrchestra/mlToolKits/README.md

 Context(cluster_ip)
 ```

-Check the [package documentation](https://learningorchestra.github.io/docs/python-apis) for a list of available functions and parameters, or the [package repository](https://github.com/learningOrchestra/learningOrchestra-python-client) for an example use case.
+Check the [package documentation](https://github.com/learningOrchestra/pythonClient) for a list of available features and an example use case.

 ### Check cluster status

-To check the deployed microservices and machines of your cluster, run `CLUSTER_IP:80` where *CLUSTER_IP* is replaced by the external IP of a machine in your cluster.
+To check the deployed microservices and machines of your cluster, run `CLUSTER_IP:8000` where *CLUSTER_IP* is replaced by the external IP of a machine in your cluster.

 The same can be done to check Spark cluster state with `CLUSTER_IP:8080`.